chriskormaris/NaiveBayesClassifierInPython/README.md

 ## Feature Selection with Information Gain

 Let's begin by denoting the variable C, which takes the values: C=1 for spam documents and C=0 for ham documents.
-First, run the python file "FeatureSelectionUsingIG.py" to generate the output file "feature_dictionary.txt", containing the features tokens that we'll use.
+First, run the python file "FeatureSelectionUsingIG.py" to generate the features tokens that we'll use.
 Run:
 ```python
 python FeatureSelectionUsingIG.py
 ```